standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 - `parataxis` for cases such as "a, I don't how to call that, a kiosk, …": here we have a `reparandum` link between the two "a"s and we would like to attach the parenthesis to the first "a".
 More exactly we use `parataxis:parenth` in our spoken French treebanks.
 - `dep` for false starts such as "the last, the last day": here "the last" forms a phrase the head of which is missing and we decided to have dep(the, last).
 I am not against another solution, as long as "the last" is still a phrase.

+[Laura Rituma](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2438448236) added a Latvian example where parataxis may be needed and it is not spoken data.
+But [Joakim Nivre](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2440023939) thinks that even here we see two determiners that should be attached as siblings to the head noun.

 ### Compound Determiners